kitze/kitze-ui/instructions/instructions.md

 when allowing components to be customized with classNames, use an optional classNames object and then allow all the parts of the component to be customized (using the cn utility)

+- Don't bother with multiple classNames if the component has ONE part (like a simple button )

 IMPORTANT: components shouldn't use default exports. they should also export props from the file i.e export const Sidebar and export const SidebarProps